Tag: Philip Davies

 The below Parliamentary question was asked by Philip Davies on 2016-09-12.

-To ask the Secretary of State for the Home Department, what assessment she has made of the effect on the self-esteem of female police officers of having to wear a uniform.
+To ask the Secretary of State for Health, what assessment he has made of the effect on the self-esteem of female hospital staff of having to wear a uniform.

 The below Parliamentary question was asked by Philip Davies on 2016-10-10.